NatLabRockies/AdaptiveComputing/README.md

 | 7 | 3 | d |

 #### More information on masking NaN and out of bounds (unallowable) simulation values
 Anytime a simulation returns a `NaN` value, that data point will be flagged.
 Similarly, the user can also define a range of allowable simulation values and all simulation return values outside this range will be flagged.
 By default, the flagged values are then masked, to prevent them from contaminating the surrogate model (details described below).
-If the user prefers not to use masking, the calculation can be terminated immediately upon discovering a `NaN` or out of bounds value by setting `options.mask_nans=False` or `options.mask_oob_values=False`, respectively.
+If the user prefers not to use masking, the calculation can be terminated immediately upon discovering a `NaN` or out of bounds value by setting `mod_ops.mask_nans=False` or `mod_ops.mask_oob_values=False`, respectively.

 Lower and upper bounds can be inclusive or exclusive.
 Upper and/or lower bounds should be omitted if semi-infinite or infinite bounds are needed.
 The simulation return value f(x) must obey all specified constraints in order to be classified as allowable: